iampique/dfs-prophet/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Contributions are welcome!
+Please see the [Contributing Guide](CONTRIBUTING.md) for details.

 ### Development Setup